 Overview

-Independent retailers often focus heavily on attracting new visitors, yet the greatest potential for growth lies in returning customers who already know and trust the brand.
-A California-based athletic footwear retailer wanted to understand how often shoppers came back and which audiences truly drove their in-store revenue.
+Independent retailers often focus heavily on attracting new visitors, yet the largest potential for growth usually lies in returning customers who already know and trust the brand.
+A regional footwear and apparel chain with five stores wanted to understand how often shoppers came back and which customer groups truly drove in store revenue.

-Using CountR’s visitor-counting and demographic-analysis features, the company gained clear visibility into not just how many people visited but who they were and how frequently they returned.
-This new level of insight helped the retailer map loyalty patterns, refine marketing campaigns, and target audiences with the highest repeat-purchase potential.
+Using CountR visitor counting and demographic analysis, the company gained clear visibility into not only how many people visited but also who they were and how frequently they returned.
+This new level of insight helped the retailer map loyalty patterns, refine marketing campaigns, and focus resources on the customers with the highest repeat purchase potential.

 Their Story